Series 24 Disciplinary Actions and Dispute Resolution

 flowchart TD

-A["Complaint, inquiry, or record problem appears"] --> B["Classify the event and preserve the relevant record"]
+A["Complaint, inquiry, or dispute appears"] --> B["Classify the event and preserve relevant evidence"]

-B --> C["Route through complaint, disciplinary, or records escalation path"]
+B --> C["Route through complaint, disciplinary, or disclosure escalation path"]

 C --> D["Document review, response, and follow-up"]